Before we begin

 If the Hebrew Bible was systematically edited, there should be a historical moment when the editing was carried out.
 There is.
 And the Bible records it.

 In 622 BC, King Josiah of Judah ordered repairs to the Temple.
-During the work, the high priest Hilkiah announced that he had "found the Book of the Law" in the Temple (2 Kings 22:8).
+During the work, the high priest Hilkiah (hil-KYE-ah) announced that he had "found the Book of the Law" in the Temple (2 Kings 22:8).
 Josiah read the book, tore his robes in distress, and launched a sweeping religious reform:

-- He destroyed the altars to the "host of heaven" built on the Temple roof (2 Kings 23:12)
+• He destroyed the altars to the "host of heaven" built on the Temple roof (2 Kings 23:12)

-- He removed the horses and chariots dedicated to the sun god from the Temple entrance (2 Kings 23:11)
+• He removed the horses and chariots dedicated to the sun god from the Temple entrance (2 Kings 23:11)

-- He desecrated the high places Solomon had built for Chemosh, Milcom, and Ashtoreth (2 Kings 23:13)
+• He desecrated the high places Solomon had built for Chemosh (keh-MOSH), Milcom (mil-KOHM), and Ashtoreth (ash-TOH-reth) (2 Kings 23:13)

-- He killed the priests of the rival shrines (2 Kings 23:20)
+• He killed the priests of the rival shrines (2 Kings 23:20)

 Richard Elliott Friedman, in Who Wrote the Bible?, identifies the Deuteronomist as operating in Josiah's court – someone with direct access to power, who shaped the legal and historical narrative to support one temple, one priesthood, one god.
-Thomas Römer, in The Invention of God, traces how Yhwh was transformed from a regional storm deity into the sole god of Israel through exactly this kind of political-theological programme.
+Thomas Römer, in The Invention of God, traces how Yhwh was transformed from a regional storm deity into the sole god of Israel through exactly this kind of political-theological campaign.

-Before Josiah, the evidence shows that Israel and Judah worshipped multiple gods – including Yhwh, El, Asherah, Baal, and the host of heaven.
+Before Josiah, the evidence shows that Israel and Judah worshiped multiple gods – including Yhwh, El, Asherah, Baal, and the host of heaven.
 Josiah's reform did not just ban these practices.
 It rewrote the past to make it look like they had never been legitimate.
 The Deuteronomistic editors went back through the older texts and imposed their theology on material that originally said something different.

 That is the context in which Jeremiah 8:8 was written.
 Jeremiah watched it happen.
 And he called it what it was: the lying pen of the scribes.